uq-its-ss/design-system/docs/testing/visual-regression.md

 1.  **Builds Storybook instances:** It compiles both the HTML and React Storybooks into static bundles.
 2.  **Generates Test Configuration:** A script automatically discovers all active stories from the built Storybooks and generates a `screenshot.config.json` file.
 This file includes the specific `localhost` URLs for each story (based on their respective Storybook ports) and defined viewport settings.
-3.  **Runs Regression Tests:** `reg-suit` visual regression testing tool (driven by `screenshot.js`) consumes the generated `screenshot.config.json` to navigate to each Storybook story at specified viewports, capture screenshots, and compare them against a baseline.
+3.  **Runs Regression Tests:** `reg-suit` visual regression testing tool (driven by `screenshot.mjs`) consumes the generated `screenshot.config.json` to navigate to each Storybook story at specified viewports, capture screenshots, and compare them against a baseline.
 4.  **Reports Results:** The results, including any detected visual differences, are reported back in the GitHub Action run and posted as a comment in the `pull request`.

 This automation ensures that every new component or story is automatically included in the regression test suite, removing the need for manual configuration updates and guaranteeing comprehensive coverage.